 Thanks to internet commerce and massive logistics firms, most people can order nearly anything and see it arrive on their doorstep the next day.
 This is known as red-label shipping.
-Red-label shipping for spare parts, arc flash tags, or permit drawings often help projects recover from a last-minute surprise.
+Red-label shipping for spare parts, arc flash tags, or permit drawings often helps projects recover from a last-minute surprise.

 With the idea of red-label shipping in mind, we asked these questions: What would it look like to “red-label” a design package?
 How could we accelerate the timeline of design and turn out a deliverable or set in hours instead of days or in days instead of weeks?
 How can we speed up a project?
 We answered these questions with one word, sprint.